drio/musicbox/readme.md

 ### TODO

-I still have to make dynamic a few bits that are currently hardcoded.
+- I still have to make dynamic a few bits that are currently hardcoded.
+- I don't have access to the microphone when the system runs via systemd.